 When married parents separate and divorce, both have equal rights to obtain custody of their children until a judge decides on issues of visitation, custody, and support.
 However, different laws apply to unwed parents.
 If the parents have never been married, there can be unique custody issues.
 The main legal issue is determining paternity.
-Until a father has established paternity, he won’t be able to seek custody.
+Until a father has established paternity, he will not be able to seek custody.

 At King Law Offices, our family law attorneys in South Carolina have settled many cases involving custody of a child whose parents never wed.
 In some ways, family court cases concerning unmarried parents can be more straightforward than a conventional divorce because they do not involve dividing assets.
-On the other hand, custody claims between unmarried parents can be challenging because in many cases, the child is born during a brief relationship, and there’s a lack of confidence between parents.
+On the other hand, custody claims between unmarried parents can be challenging because in many cases, the child is born during a brief relationship, and there is a lack of confidence between parents.
 Keep reading to learn more about custody laws and the rights of unmarried parents in South Carolina.

 Does the Father Have Equal Rights to a Child in South Carolina?